gafusion/doc/html/src/tgyro/tgyro_list.rst

 **Definition**

-Manage how new :ref:`input.profiles` files are written.
+Manage how new :ref:`input.gacode` files are written.

 **Choices**